 The last thing you want to do is get stuck with a solution that can grow with you as you expand.
 If you’re planning to grow, scalability is crucial.
 Most sales compensation solutions support a limited number of users, projects and plans, but some can grow as your revenue grows.

 The 21st century is quickly becoming the century of gamification.
 Gamification is the idea of turning traditional business processes, such as sales incentives, into games that people want to play.
-Some incentive programs offer gamification features, which allow you to create virtual leaderboards for your users, awarding them badges each time they achieve goals.
+Some incentive programs offer gamification features, including Incentive Compensation Management, which allow you to create virtual leaderboards for your users, awarding them badges each time they achieve goals.
 Some incentive programs also offer nudge features, which basically allows users to play along by earning small rewards for completing specific tasks.
 For example, if employees are required to make a certain number of sales in a month, managers can set the Nudge feature to reward them for achieving their goals, such as sending them a free coffee.
 Gamification leaderboards are similar, except that instead of offering rewards for meeting goals, they allow users to compete against one another.